Hacker News

 I wish running multiple iOS and Android simulators didnā€™t need so much memory.

-an hour ago by MengerSponge
+4 years ago by MengerSponge

 M1 is a very impressive chip, but it can't compete with the Threadripper/Xeon club.
 It really has trouble with the high-end laptop club too.